RELISH: LLM REgression with a Latent Iterative State Head: Background on LLM-based Regression

 This is equivalent to the Bayes-optimal decision rule for the target loss $\ell$ \citep{kumar-byrne-2004-minimum}.
 For mean squared error, the optimal prediction is the mean of the posterior.
 In practice, this posterior is approximated either by sampling multiple completions or, when feasible (e.g., ordinal regression), by enumerating a grid of candidate values.

-As summarized in Table~\ref{tab:operational_tradeoffs}, RAIL thus trades higher inference cost for better alignment with numerical proximity. \citet{Lukasik2024-yt} show that RAIL improves over greedy and self-consistency decoding \citep{wang2023selfconsistency} on semantic text similarity and sentiment analysis tasks.
-Subsequent work further strengthens RAIL through regression-aware fine-tuning \citep{Lukasik2025-ak}, which we expand in Section~\ref{sec:related:training}.
+As summarized in Table~\ref{tab:operational_tradeoffs}, RAIL thus trades higher inference cost to better align textual predictions with numerical proximity. \citet{Lukasik2024-yt} show that RAIL improves over greedy and self-consistency decoding \citep{wang2023selfconsistency} on semantic text similarity and sentiment analysis tasks.
+Subsequent work further strengthens RAIL through regression-aware fine-tuning \citep{Lukasik2025-ak}, which we discuss in Section~\ref{sec:related:training}.

-\paragraph{Predictive heads over LLM representations.} Predictive heads \citep{Fernandes2023-ty, Zhuang2023-om, tang2025understanding} avoid text decoding by predicting scalar values directly from internal LLM representations.
+\paragraph{Predictive heads.} Predictive heads \citep{Fernandes2023-ty, Zhuang2023-om, nguyen2024predicting, tang2025understanding} avoid text generation by predicting continuous scalars directly from internal LLM representations.
 Given an input $x$, let $H(x)\in\mathbb{R}^{S\times d}$ denote the token-level hidden states of the LLM, where $S$ is the sequence length and $d$ is the LLM's hidden dimension.
-Predictive head methods first summarize token representations into a fixed-sized vector, and then apply a downstream regressor:
+Predictive head methods first summarize token representations into a fixed-size vector, and then apply a downstream regressor:

-Here, $\phi$ typically either means-pools across token sequences \citep{li2020sentence} or indexes the hidden state of a specific token, such as \texttt{[CLS]} \citep{reimers-gurevych-2019-sentence}.
-The regressor $f_{\textsc{reg}}$ varies by implementation. \textit{Vector-based} heads employ an auxiliary module, such as a dense linear layer \citep{Zhuang2023-om} or a 2-layer MLP \citep{tang2025understanding}. \textit{Logit-based} heads repurpose the LLM's language modeling head by extracting the unnormalized logit of a specific vocabulary token \citep{Fernandes2023-ty, Zhuang2023-om}.
+Here, $\phi$ typically represents a static compression heuristic, such as mean-pooling across token sequences \citep{li2020sentence} or indexing the representation of a specific token, such as \texttt{[CLS]} \citep{reimers-gurevych-2019-sentence}.
+The regressor $f_{\textsc{reg}}$ varies by implementation. \textit{Vector-based} heads employ an auxiliary module, such as a dense linear layer \citep{Zhuang2023-om} or a 2-layer MLP \citep{tang2025understanding}. \textit{Logit-based} heads repurpose the LLM's language modeling head by extracting the logit of a designated vocabulary token \citep{Fernandes2023-ty, Zhuang2023-om} to emit as predictions.